Stochastic estimates for the thin-film equation with thermal noise: Proof of Proof of the form of the counterterm

 We leave (v) as it is and now treat the terms (vi) and (vii) individually, explictly bounding them as we did in~\eqref{eq:byhand1}.
-For (vi), we have, after applying Plancherel's identity,
+For (vi), we have, after applying Plancherel's identity and using the assumptions on $m_0$,

 where we have arrived at the above expression by using the explicit form of the Fourier transform of $z_1$ and brutally estimating the terms that show up.
+As before, the implicit constants depend on $\lambda,\Lambda$.
 Integrating in $s$ and using that $F$ is a Schwartz function, we see that the above term can be bounded as follows

 For (vii), we proceed similarly to obtain

 Integrating in $s$ and using that $\mathcal{F}F$ is a Schwartz function, we bound the above quantity as follows

 We are thus left only with (v) which we treat in the following manner